-Predominant fuel The predominant fuel type in this zone is forest and grassland.
+The predominant fuel type in this zone is mixed grass and scrub.

-Build-up Index (BUI) and the degree of grass curing (GC%) are the most relevant fire weather indices to monitor where there is a mixture of forestry and grasslands as the predominant fuel types.
+Build-up Index (BUI) and the degree of grass curing (GC%) are the most relevant fire weather indices to monitor where there is a mixture of scrub and grasslands as the predominant fuel types.